-There can be any number of reasons why your website traffic dropped suddenly and significantly.
+There can be any number of reasons why your Google traffic dropped suddenly and significantly.
 This can be an issue with something as simple as your analytics code being removed accidentally after a website update, or something more severe such as your website being penalized by Google.

-There are many things to check to determine why your traffic dropped, so below is a list to start with.
+There are many things to check to determine why your Google traffic dropped, so below is a list to start with.

-Redirects Removed or Changed
+Redirects Removed or Changed Can Cause Google Traffic Drops

 Redirects are used to transition users and search engines from an old page to a new page.
-Using a 301 redirect signals to Google that the page has permanently moved and they are free to pass ranking metrics from the old page to the new page.
+Using 301 redirect signals to Google that the page has permanently moved and they are free to pass ranking metrics from the old page to the new page.

 Redirects are usually done within an htaccess file, within the cPanel of a hosting account, or if you’re using WordPress they can be done with any number of plugins.
 No matter which strategy is used, we recommend keeping a running list of all redirects so that if something happens you’ll have a quick backup solution.